 To be sure that you have the right shoes for your condition, you should consult a specialist.
 However, here are a few general tips:

-Always try on both shoes - This is because most people's feet are slightly different sizes.
+When buying new shoes, always try on both shoes.
+Most people's feet are slightly different sizes.

-Wear new shoes in - Wear new shoes around the house for short periods (20 minutes) and then check your feet.
-Look for problems caused by rubbing or pressure.
+Wear new shoes around the house for short periods (20 minutes) and then check your feet.
+Look for problems such as redness caused by rubbing or pressure.
 If this happens, you can usually return the shoes to the shop, but only if you have not worn them outside.